Updated February 2022

 - Use those 20 blissfully quiet moments in the morning to investigate the class you’ve been wanting to take.

-- Take the time to map out what your next 6 months to 1 year could look like if you quit your job and did something else.
+- Map out what your next 6 months to 1 year could look like if you quit your job and did something else.
 (I did this.)

 When you start doing something you like, with purposeful intent, little cracks in the made-up system begin to open.

 It could look a whole lot like going back to school for 8 months, tossing it up on a website that includes writing about stuff you love and, well, look where we are now, my pretties.
-I run my own biz.
+I run my own biz pantless in Hawaii.

 Now this goes without saying, I also think a lot about how I come from a place of privilege.
 I qualified for student loans that I’m still paying to this day, but are manageable.
 Annoying, but manageable.
-I had a dad to call when I went back to school and couldn’t pay rent that one time because money was so tight.
 I’m married and that means I fall into that wonderful club of: the spouse with the better benefits gets to add one of us on the plan.
 I could have totally crap months of income when starting this biz and still be okay because we saved a lot and he has a job.

 If you think I don’t often wonder what more I could be doing with my current career, you’re bonkers.
 It’s doesn’t work like that.
 You don’t start your own biz and live happily ever after, full stop.